Mystery/Detective Fiction Area, SWPACA

 For information on how to submit a proposal for a roundtable or a multi-paper panel, please view the above FAQs and Tips page.

-The deadline for submissions has been extended to November 15, 2017.
+The deadline for submissions is now November 15, 2018.

 If you have any questions about the Mystery/Detective Fiction area, please contact its Area Chair, Dr. Lexey Bartlett, Fort Hays State University, email@example.com.